matthew-e-brown/AC-Dataparse/README.md

 # AC DataParse

-This is a series of scripts with the goal of extracting several files from Animal Crossing: New Horizons and formatting them in JSON format.
+This is a series of scripts with the goal of extracting several files from Animal Crossing: New Horizons and formatting them.

 This repository is a set of tools that I'm using to develop another project of mine.
 These tools have been pulled out of that project into their own repository